Adult Streaming Platforms

 Privacy Positives

-• High Impact Clear enumeration of GDPR user rights
+• High Impact Core GDPR user rights clearly enumerated including access, correction, deletion, and portability

 Security Overview